danbev/learning-openssl/notes/aes.md

 As opposed to DES it is not a Fiestel cipher.
 AES encrypts the whole 128 bits in each round which is different from what a Fiestel network cipher does.
+TODO: include an example of the below in terms of an input message and a key using ascii characters.

 ```
    127                               0